 In accordance with the Early Childhood Professional Preparation standards outlined by the National Association for the Education of Young Children (NAEYC), successful students who complete the BS in Early Childhood Education will:

-The general education requirements consist of 31 credit hours:Transfer Foundation (14)
+The general education requirements consist of 31 credit hours, in addition to 15 credit hours for elective courses:Transfer Foundation (14)

 The early childhood education lower-division requirements consist of 33 credit hours: